Hurricane Noel: Preparations

-Caribbean and Bahamas
+Caribbean

 The San Juan National Weather Service issued widespread flood and flash flood warnings and watches across Puerto Rico.
 Due to unsettled conditions, officials advised residents to stay out of harm's way and off the roadways.
 A flash flood warning was issued for the entirety of the United States Virgin Islands.

 Upon being classified as a tropical cyclone, the government of Haiti issued a tropical storm warning for the southwestern peninsula from its border with the Dominican Republic westward to Port-au-Prince.
 By the time Noel made landfall on Haiti, a tropical storm warning was either recommended or put in place for the southern coast of Hispaniola from Barahona, Dominican Republic, to Port-au-Prince, Haiti.
 In Haiti, Health care centers were advised to activate any emergency plans, and medicine stocks were pre-positioned if needed.
 Residents in flood-prone areas were evacuated.
 In the departments of Sud-Est, Sud, Grand'Anse, Nippes, Ouest, Centre and Artibonie, a red alert was issued, while an orange alert was issued for Nord-Est, Nord and Nord-Ouest.
 In the Dominican Republic, 14,500 people sought protection in shelters.
 About 1,000 inmates were evacuated from a prison north of the country's capital city.
 The National Emergency Commission authorized the opening of a number of shelters, and the Dominican Red Cross activated search and rescue teams.
 The Coordination Centre set up a "crisis room", assigning workers to 24-hour shifts.

 A hurricane watch was issued for southeastern Cuba; a tropical storm warning was in effect for the southeastern Bahamas, including the Turks and Caicos Islands, and a tropical storm watch was put in place for the central Bahamas.
 A tropical storm warning was also issued for the northwestern Bahamas.
 There, most government offices were closed during the passage of the storm.
 On the island of Andros, residents took extra care in securing their boats.
 As the storm tracked further to the northwest, a tropical storm warning was put in place for the Cuban provinces of Guantánamo, Holguín, Las Tunas, Ciego de Ávila, and Camagüey.
 The Cuban Institute of Meteorology advised caution to residents, due to previous heavy rainfall leaving grounds saturated.
 Several schools were closed during the storm's onslaught.
 In Camagüey, thousands of cattle were moved to higher ground, and roughly 3,000 students working to harvest coffee crops were forced to return home.
 A United States Naval base in Guantanamo Bay stacked sandbags to protect structures in areas vulnerable to flooding, namely those in low-lying terrain.